One of the most powerful aspects of using WordPress is that you don’t need to have technical skills like editing code to successfully manage a site.

 (Activate the plugin)

-(XYZ Html plugin menu)
+(XYZ HTML plugin menu)

-(Have your code ready to paste into the plugin)
+(Copy your code to the clipboard)

-(XYZ Html > HTML Snippets plugin menu)
+(XYZ Html > HTML Snippets menu)

 (HTML Snippets shortcode!)